philschanely/course-web1/_lessons/03-links-images.md

 Bottom line: I typically use either PNG or JPEG depending on whether transparency is needed.
 Only when an image has just a few colors will I opt to use a GIF.

+### Website Planning, Research, and Discovery

+As part of our course's purpose is to discuss contemporary practices in web design, we'll use Brian Miller's fantastic text, *Above the Fold* as a primary source.
+We begin our in-depth study with an excerpt from Chapter 1.
+In this chapter, Miller lays out the overall process we go through to plan a website.
+We'll read just the section related to understanding a given website project.

+***Read Chapter 1, pp.22--29 from Miller's Above the Fold, 2nd Edition ("Miller" henceforth).***

+Let's leave this chapter for now in order to look more closely at what can go into understanding a website's needs or requirements from the user's standpoint.

+### Elements of Usability

+A major initiative in contemporary web design is to focus on the user's needs and represent them in any business discussion.
+This often takes a concerted effort on our part, because, ironically, business owners are often thinking about their own needs, preferences, or interests for their company's website.
+Chapter 2 from Miller provides an excellent overview of the study of usability.
+When we plan in this fashion, we can think beyond the day-to-day grind of building sites and instead show a care for the actual experience users have when visiting a site.

+***Read Chapter 2 from Miller.***

+We benefit greatly from determining the business goals for a website.
+We benefit even more from understanding how those goals line up with actual user needs.

+Think back to the deliverables covered in your reading from Chapter 1.
+SWOT Analysis can bring both of these elements together, reflecting those strengths, weaknesses, opportunities, and threats from both the business and the user's perspective.
+A Creative Brief is a great way to outline your understanding and expectations for a project to ensure you and your client are on the same page before starting.

 ### Prepare to Apply

 Ensure that you can do the following: